ROCm/rdc/docs/how-to/user_guide.rst

 The audience for the AMD RDC tool consists of:

-* Administrators: The tool provides the cluster administrator with the capability of monitoring, validating, and configuring policies.
+* Administrators: RDC provides the cluster administrator with the capability of monitoring, validating, and configuring policies.
 * HPC Users: Provides GPU-centric feedback for their workload submissions.
 * OEM: Add GPU information to their existing cluster management software.
 * Open source Contributors: RDC is open source and accepts contributions from the community.